-David Brooks is a very influential NY Times columnist and best-selling author.
+David Brooks is an influential NY Times columnist and best-selling author.
 His most recent book, "The Second Mountain," educates the human person in a way that integrates faith, emotion, and intellect and how people approach life differently.
 His journey up the first mountain of outward success and professional achievement, down to the valley of midlife divorce and doubt, then on to a second mountaintop, this one characterized by commitment and community, love and connection.
 The metaphor of two mountains contrasts different moral worldviews, Brooks says – individualist and relationalist; ego versus heart and soul.

 “In the cherry blossom’s shade,” a Japanese haiku reminds us, “there’s no such thing as a stranger.”
 Surrender of self awakens love and connection.